 The QoS Engine option helps improve your network gaming performance by prioritizing applications.
-By default the QoS Engine settings are disabled and application priority is not classified automatically.
+By default the QoS Engine settings are enabled.

 Enable Traffic This option is disabled by default.
 Enable this option for Shaping: better performance and experience with online games and other interactive applications, such as VoIP.